-First, the Sinterchair V is printed again using the SLS® process.
-To produce the bronze version, a negative mould made of silicone and plaster.
+First, the Sinterchair has to be printed again using the SLS® process.
+To produce the bronze version, a negative mold is made of silicone and plaster.
 A wax model is then cast from this.
-To create the mould for the bronze, the wax model is covered with liquid fireclay, which is then cured and then this casting mould is heated and the wax melted out in the “lost wax process“.
-The bronze is then poured into the hollow mould.
-After several days of cooling, the metal casting is removed from the mould and cleaned under high pressure.
-The chaser then processes and refines the casting to perfection.
+To create the mould for the bronze, the wax model is covered with liquid fireclay, which then hardens.
+The resulting mold is heated, and the wax is melted out in the “lost wax process.”
+The bronze is then poured into the hollow mold.
+After cooling for several days, the metal casting is released from the mold and cleaned with high water pressure.
+The chaser then processes and refines the raw casting to perfection.
 To apply the black patina, the bronze must be heated with a gas burner.
-Finally, the chair receives a silky matt wax sealing.
+Finally, the chair is given a silky matt wax sealing.
 That way, the former polyamide lightweight becomes a metal seat sculpture weighing over 35 kilograms.